-The Land Use Budget sets forth the maximum number of residential units, non-residential gross floor area and minimum open space area, based on gross area, for the Retained Property as a whole, as shown on Exhibit 3.4.1.1: Land Use Budget Table.
+The Land Use Budget sets forth the maximum number of residential units, non-residential gross floor area and minimum open space area, based on gross area, for the Retained Property as a whole, as shown on Exhibit 3.4.11: Land Use Budget Table and as shown on the conceptual land use plan Exhibit 3.4.1.2 Conceptual Land Use Plan.
 The intensity and density amounts have been initially allocated for the overall Retained Property and between the Development Units, but such allocation is subject to designation at the time of site plan and/or preliminary subdivision plat approval and dependent on several conditions including drainage, topography, pedestrian and vehicular circulation.
 Open space area shall be measured and accounted for within each Development Unit as stated in the Land Use Budget.
 Subdivision plats (preliminary and final) or site plan submittals which, when calculated in aggregate within a Development Unit, may not exceed the maximum residential units or non-residential gross floor area and must meet the minimum open space area established by the Land Use Budget.